Field Education & Workshops

 A 2½ Day Professional Development Opportunity for Water Professionals

 2016 Snow School participants, from left to right, Nathan Elder (back turned) from Denver Water, Rob Phillips from Rio Grande Water Conservation District, Brenna Mefford from Wyoming State Engineer’s Office, and Marta Nelson, from Radiometrics Corp.

 Using a mixture of classroom discussion and hands-on field sessions, this workshop will enhance participant understanding of snowpack processes, snowpack monitoring, and snowpack data, by:

 - Reviewing Colorado’s snow climatology, snowpack formation, and snowmelt processes

 - Visiting snow and weather monitoring systems, discussing site biases

 - Discussing snowpack, weather, and climate data sources, and their application

 The workshop will be conducted by Center for Snow and Avalanche Studies director Jeff Derry and former director Chris Landry.
-The classroom sessions will be held at CSAS’s Silverton office, for classroom sessions, and at CSAS’s Senator Beck Basin Study Area and nearby Snotel and snow course sites on Red Mountain Pass for field sessions.
+The classroom sessions will be held at CSAS’s Silverton office.
+The field sessions will be held at CSAS’s Senator Beck Basin Study Area and nearby Snotel and snow course sites on Red Mountain Pass.